 Cassie trained at the Royal Scottish Conservatoire (formally known as the RSAMD) where she received a BA Hons in Acting.
 She has worked in Theatre and TV throughout her career with credits including Coronation Street, Emmerdale, Hollyoaks and Wire in the Blood.
 Cassie has a passion for creating theatre both as a Divisor, Director and Writer.
 Her one woman show Barren won the award for merit at the LOST One Act Theatre Festival.

-Monday 11 February: Outside in - It's not just about building a character from the inside we get ideas and inspirations from all around.
-Using costume to build a role is this workshops focus.
+Monday 20 May: Outside in - it's not just about building a character from the inside; we get ideas and inspirations from all around.
+Using a mix of stimulus to build a role is this workshops focus.

-Monday 18 March: Method - Recalling moments and experiences in your own life to evoke emotions on stage.
-We're not just ‘acting’ we are reacting.
+Monday 3 June: Method – Working on Stanislavski and Lee Strasberg exercises to recall moments and experiences in your own life to evoke emotions on stage.